What is investing?

 When we talk about diversifying investments, we’re referring to the process of spreading money across a range of different investments, to reduce exposure to risk from any single asset.

-- Asset Class a mix of shares, bonds and property etc.
+- Asset Class: a mix of shares, bonds, real estate and precious metals etc.

 What are the types of investments?